-As you move forward on Your Success Path, your priorities will ground you in what matters to you, support you as you start planning for your future, and guide your actions as you move forward toward your vision.
+Your priorities will ground you in what matters to you, support you as you start planning for your future, and guide your actions as you move forward toward your vision.

 We ask that you not turn the page until you have completed the steps listed below.